fdgbt/42_roger-skyline-1/README.md

 ### Conclusion

 # Reminder
-These documents are available for Arch Linux (85 pages) and for Debian (30 pages).
+These documents are available in French for Arch Linux (85 pages) and for Debian (30 pages).
 They can be shared upon request.